FlexMeasures/flexmeasures/documentation/features/scheduling.rst

      - Below 100%, this represents roundtrip losses (of charging & discharging), usually used for batteries.
 Can be percent or ratio ``[0,1]``.
 Defaults to 100%.
    * - ``charging-efficiency``
      - ``".9"``
      - Apply efficiency losses only at time of charging, not across roundtrip (defaults to 100%).
-A constant loss at every step, or see [#sensor_field]_.
+A constant percentage at every step, or see [#sensor_field]_.
    * - ``discharging-efficiency``
      - ``"90%"``
      - Apply efficiency losses only at time of discharging, not across roundtrip (defaults to 100%).
-A constant loss at every step, or see [#sensor_field]_.
+A constant percentage at every step, or see [#sensor_field]_.
    * - ``storage-efficiency``
      - ``"99.9%"``
-     - This can encode losses over time, so each time step the energy is held longer leads to higher losses (defaults to 100%) [#storage_efficiency]_
+     - This can encode losses over time, so each time step the energy is held longer leads to higher losses (defaults to 100%).
+A constant percentage at every step, or see [#sensor_field]_.
+Also read [#storage_efficiency]_ about applying this value per time step across longer time spans.
    * - ``prefer-charging-sooner``
      - ``True``
      - Policy to apply if conditions are stable (defaults to True, which also signals a preference to discharge later)